China Zhi Gong Party

-The China Zhi Gong Party (中国致公党 (Zhōngguó Zhìgōngdǎng, Public Interest Party of China)) is one of the eight minor democratic parties in the People's Republic of China under the direction of the Chinese Communist Party.
+The China Zhi Gong Party is one of the eight minor non-oppositional political parties in the People's Republic of China, officially termed "democratic parties," led by the Chinese Communist Party (CCP).

 The China Zhi Gong Party was founded on 10 October 1925 in San Francisco as a party advocating for federalism and multi-party democracy.
 In 1926, it moved its headquarters to Hong Kong and was nearly wiped out during the Japanese occupation of the city.
 The party later gradually moved towards the CCP, attending the first plenary session of the Chinese People's Political Consultative Conference (CPPCC).
-Since the founding of the People's Republic of China, it has been a minor party under the leadership of the CCP.
+Since the 1949 proclamation of the People's Republic of China, it has functioned as one of the eight minor democratic parties under the Communist Party of China's System of multi-party cooperation and political consultation.

 The party's members are mainly returned overseas Chinese and their relatives, as well as people with overseas connections.
 Some scholars have described the Zhi Gong Party as "gathering non-party voices to support the party".
 It is the sixth-ranking minor party in China.
-It currently has 39 seats in the National People's Congress, three seats in the NPC Standing Committee and 65 seats in the CPPCC.
+It currently has 39 seats in the National People's Congress, three seats in the NPC Standing Committee and 30 seats in the CPPCC.
 Its current chairman is Jiang Zuojun.